Smoky Peanut Butter Chili

-- Shredded smoked cheddar cheese and chopped peanuts, optional
+- Optional: Shredded smoked cheddar cheese and chopped peanuts

 - In a large skillet, heat oil over medium-high heat; add beef and cook in batches 7-10 minutes, or until no longer pinking, breaking into crumbles.
 Remove with a slotted spoon; drain.
 Add green pepper, onion and carrot; cook and stir until slightly browned, about 2 minutes.
 Add garlic; cook 1 minute longer.
 Transfer meat, vegetables and drippings to a 5- or 6-qt. slow cooker.

-- Stir in the next seven ingredients until combined.
+- Stir in the next 7 ingredients until combined.
 Cook, covered, on low until vegetables are tender, about 4 hours.
-If desired, sprinkle with shredded cheese and peanuts.
+If desired, sprinkle servings with shredded cheese and peanuts.